In order to reduce its carbon footprint, over the last few years we have worked to improve transport options, resulting in:

 University of Malta Campus is easily accessible by bus and as a student you can benefit from the Student Special Offer.
 A number of routes pass within easy walking distance of the campus.
 Click here to access Google Maps and enter your location.For more information visit the Malta Public Transport website.

 Have you ever wished that you could reserve your seat on a bus?
-Now you can with the TD Plus Service which is currently operating between Valletta and Pembroke, including St. Julian’s, Swieqi, San Ġwann, Sliema, Msida, Pieta and Floriana.
+Now you can with the Tallinja On Demand which is currently operating between Valletta and Pembroke, including St. Julian’s, Swieqi, San Ġwann, Sliema, Msida, Pieta and Floriana.

-Parking spaces at University of Malta campus are limited and in order to park you must obtain a parking permit from KSU Offices.
+Parking spaces at University of Malta campus are limited and in order to park you must obtain a parking permit from KSU Office.
+Once you have the permit you may reserve a parking spot on Campus and carpool with your friends.
 If you have a driving license but you do not own a car you can make use of GoTo car sharing, as we have several parking spaces inside and outside Msida Campus.
-If you want to further reduce your expenses and try car pooling you may download the Cool Ride-Pooling app on your smart phone.
+If you want to further reduce your expenses and try other car pooling services you may download the Cool Ride-Pooling app on your smart phone.
 If you are in a hurry and would like a quick ride you may use one of the many taxi service that exist on the island.
 They can be reached by downloading their apps on your mobile phone, through their web pages or by telephone.